rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 I will also note a possible relationship to _repetitive negative thinking_.

-Gotchas presented to us (thank you very much) by language designers or library implementers should technically be classified as _intrinsic_ since a common bloke like me can't do much about them other than look for a job that uses a better tooling.
+Gotchas presented to us (thank you very much) by language designers or library implementers should technically be classified as _intrinsic_ since a common bloke like me can't do much about them other than look for a job that has a better tooling.
 If you look at programming as a whole, these are extraneous loads.

 I plan to return to the topic of gotchas in my next post.